leifos-gmbh/ILIAS/Services/MetaData/docs/oaipmh.md

 ### Implementation

-The implementation of the OAI-PMH interface is for the most part minimal as specified [here](https://www.openarchives.org/OAI/2.0/guidelines-repository.htm#MinimalImplementation).
+The implementation of the OAI-PMH interface is for the most part minimal, as specified [here](https://www.openarchives.org/OAI/2.0/guidelines-repository.htm#MinimalImplementation).
 The only supported metadata format is Simple DC, there are no `about` containers, sets are not implemented, responses are not compressed, deletion of records